ninelook/wecard-server/README.md

-A Java game server, based on Jetty 4.
+A java game server, based on Jetty 4.

 * netty 4.0.33.
 * jetlang Actor.